 Less explicit and often more informal, unwritten and unmeasured is an assumption that we will also manage the wellbeing of our team within the cracks of our leftover time.
 But when we don’t manage the interpersonal dynamics well, leave those who are unwell to struggle, allow interpersonal conflict to fester or accept poor performance, we undermine both our own health and performance and that of our overall team.
 A mentally healthy environment is one in which leaders protect, respond to, and promote mental health for their people.

-While burnout and mental health issues have traditionally been viewed as an individual’s problem to manage, the reality is that these won’t be solved without leaders proactively managing a healthy working environment.
+While burnout and mental health issues have traditionally been viewed as an individual’s problem to manage, the reality is that these issues won’t be solved without leaders proactively fostering a healthy working environment.
+Consulting psychologists in Brisbane can provide organisations with strategies to support employee mental health and create a more balanced, productive workplace.
 This means mitigating the risk of psychosocial hazards by ensuring your people have the clarity, prioritisation, training, support, resources, knowledge, feedback, and supervision they require to perform their jobs healthily and well.

 This is still an emerging area of organisational and leadership development.
 Winc is an organisation that I work with that understands that mental health and wellbeing is a core part of a leader’s role.
 Winc has trained all people managers in Mental Health Mastery Conversation Skills and has a trained Mental Health First Aid representative across all geographical locations and shifts.